pichim/PES_Board/docs/markdown/kinematics.md

 wheel_speed = Cwheel2robot.inverse() * robot_coord;
 ```

-To access the velocity of the wheels just use the appropriate index:
+To access the velocity of the wheels, just use the appropriate index:

 ```cpp
 // set velocity setpoints in rps